pulumi/docs/content/tutorials/importing-azure-infrastructure/index.md

 {{< notes type="info" >}}

-You only need to copy over the resource definitions of the two buckets and not the import statements again.
+You only need to copy over the resource definitions of the two Storage Accounts and not the import statements again.

 {{< /notes >}}